For Plains GP Holdings L.P. [PAGP], Credit Suisse sees a drop to $8. What next?

+Plains GP Holdings L.P.
+[NYSE: PAGP] traded at a high on 04/29/20, posting a 11.06 gain after which it closed the day’ session at $9.44.
+The results of the trading session contributed to over 6769069 shares changing hands.
+Over the past one week, the price volatility of Plains GP Holdings L.P. stands at 8.01% while the volatility over the past one month is 10.96%.

-Compared to the average trading volume of 4.66M shares, PAGP reached a trading volume of 3941775 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for PAGP stock reached $2.17 billion, with 229.91 million shares outstanding and 178.68 million shares in the current float.
+Compared to the average trading volume of 4.76M shares, PAGP reached a trading volume of 6769069 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Plains GP Holdings L.P.
 [PAGP]?